M&A Trends in the Indian Pharmaceutical Sector: QVSCL Analysis

 • Intellectual Property: Due diligence around patents and IP protection.

-QVSCL’s Role in Pharma M&A
+QVSCL’s Expertise in Pharma Transaction Advisory and M&A

 The pharmaceutical sector requires specialised knowledge for M&A due to its regulatory intensity and scientific complexity.
 QVSCL offers tailored advisory services for pharma M&A, including sector-specific due diligence (regulatory, IP, R&D), valuation expertise, deal structuring, and integration support, helping clients navigate the unique landscape of pharmaceutical transactions in India.